da-bao-jian/Bygone_Note/README.md

         @note = Note.find_by(id: data['id'])
         @note.update(data)
       end
-      //instead of broadcasting the received data, here the code simply saves the data to the database
+      #instead of broadcasting the received data, here the code simply saves the data to the database
-      //had it been a chat app, I would've used broadcast_to
+      #had it been a chat app, I would've put a broadcast_to inside of the receive function

       def unsubscribed
         stop_all_streams